 The Division of Occupational and Environmental Medicine is home to the ErgoCenter, a center of ergonomic research, consulting and outreach established in 1993 by a consortium of academic, business and insurance interests.
-Integrated with DOEM clinical services, ErgoCenter personnel will visit UConn Health workstations to identify and solve ergonomic problems.
+Integrated with DOEM clinical services, ErgoCenter personnel will visit UConn Health workstations, companies, and State agencies, to identify and solve ergonomic problems.

-If you would like to receive a workstation assessment and you work at UConn Health, please contact our Ergonomist, Dr. Jennifer Garza.
-Dr. Garza can be reached by email (firstname.lastname@example.org), or phone (860-679-5418).
+If you would like to receive a workstation assessment and you work at UConn Health, please contact Dr. Jennifer Garza at firstname.lastname@example.org or 860-679-5418.

-If you work outside of UConn Health and would like to receive a workstation assessment, develop an ergonomic program, or introduce ergonomic training to your workplace, please contact our ergonomist, Dr. Nicholas Warren.
-Dr. Warren can be reached by email (email@example.com).
+If you work outside of UConn Health and would like to receive a workstation assessment, develop an ergonomic program, or introduce ergonomic training to your workplace, please contact our ergonomist at email@example.com.

 Work Station and Work Process Consultation

 - Identify and evaluate workplace risk factors for musculoskeletal disorders (MSDs)

 - Develop recommendations for equipment and technique changes

 - Redesign/retrofit existing workplaces and work processes to reduce MSD risk

 - Design return-to-work (RTW) stations for injured employees